gorkang/jsPsychRmanual/README.md

 # What is jsPsychR?

-`jsPsychR` is a group of tools to help create experimental paradigms with [jsPsych](https://www.jspsych.org/), simulate participants and standardize the data preparation and analysis.
+`jsPsychR` is a group of **open source** tools to help create experimental paradigms with [jsPsych](https://www.jspsych.org/), simulate participants and standardize the data preparation and analysis.
+The final goal is to help you have the data preparation and analysis ready before collecting any real data, drastically reducing errors in your protocols, and making the move towards [registered reports](https://www.cos.io/initiatives/registered-reports) easier.

 We have three main tools:

-- [jsPsychMaker](https://gorkang.github.io/jsPsychR-manual/#jsPsychMaker): Create experiments with jsPsych, randomize participants, etc.
+-   [jsPsychMaker](#jsPsychMaker): Create experiments with [jsPsych](https://www.jspsych.org/), randomize participants, balance between conditions, reuse already existing tasks, etc.

-- [jsPsychMonkeys](https://gorkang.github.io/jsPsychR-manual/#jsPsychMonkeys): Release monkeys to a jsPsych experiment using the R package {targets}, docker and {RSelenium}.
+-   [jsPsychMonkeys](#jsPsychMonkeys): Release monkeys to a [jsPsych](https://www.jspsych.org/) experiment with  {[targets](https://books.ropensci.org/targets/)}, [docker](https://www.docker.com/) and {[RSelenium](https://docs.ropensci.org/RSelenium/)}

-- [jsPsychHelpeR](https://gorkang.github.io/jsPsychR-manual/#jsPsychHelpeR): Standardize and automatize data preparation and analysis of jsPsych experiments created with jsPsychMaker.
+-   [jsPsychHelpeR](#jsPsychHelpeR): Standardize and automatize data preparation, analysis and reporting of [jsPsych](https://www.jspsych.org/) experiments created with [jsPsychMaker](#jsPsychMaker)

 ![](img/jsPsych-trinity.png)